See what’s new at Castle Provincial Park – and stay a while!

 - Carbondale Fire Lookout: 4.5 km one way, 400 metres elevation gain.
 Start the hike from the gate on the fire road located 3 km down Castle Falls Road from AB-774.
 Note that the fire lookout is active, so please be respectful and stay off structures at the top.
 (You may have to hop the gate too – meant to keep OHVs out.)

-- Haig Lake is one of five signed hikes at Castle Mountain Resort: 3.4 km one way, 400 m elevation gain.
+- Haig Lake South is one of five signed hikes at Castle Mountain Resort: 3.4 km one way, 400 m elevation gain.
 Start by the Huckleberry Chair.
 Check out the map of hiking trails at Castle Mountain here.

 Fishing and Paddling